 Stop 12 # Matosinhos Beaches

 Our favourite stop not only for the beach but for the famous Fish Restaurants of Matosinhos.
 Walk 2 streets back from the beach and enjoy some of the best fish in Porto.
 Our favourite restaurant here was Casa Serrao at Rua Herois de Franca #521.
 We had some of the best-grilled sardines and fish here whilst enjoying a chilled Vino Verde.

 To Travel Too Tip

-If you take the Historical Porto Tour in the morning you can then use this stop to have lunch and catch the Yellow Bus back to the center if you only have 1 day in Porto.
+If you take the Historical Porto Tour in the morning you can then use this stop to have lunch and catch the Yellow Bus back to the centre if you only have 1 day in Porto.

 Stop #13 and Stop #14 Anemona and Castelo do Queijo are the same as Stops #9 and #10.